 - Pumpkin seed oil: Vital and rich in vitamins

-- Coconut oil: Very good for coat and skin.
-Also as an external application against ticks.
+- Coconut oilGood for coat and skin.
+Also for external use against ticks.

 - Evening primrose oil: Secret tip for shiny coat

-General: Many types of oils are fine and often variety is best for your pet.
-Good solutions are Olive oil, rapeseed oil, safflower oil or linseed oil.
+In general, many types of oil are fine and variety is often best for your pet.
+Good solutions are olive oil, rapeseed oil, safflower oil or linseed oil.

 The main thing is that it is cold pressed, because in this process the important fatty acids and vitamins are preserved!
 Cold-pressed oil is thus much higher quality than hot-pressed oil.